sogno-platform/cimpy/scripts/real_index.rst

 .. code-block::

-   cimpy.cim_export(res, namespaces_dict, file_name, version):
+   cimpy.cim_export(res, namespaces_dict, file_name, version, acitiveProfileList):

 Arguments:
    :res:                A dictionary containing all CIMpy objects accessible via the UUID
    :namespaces_dict:    A dictionary containing the namespaces of the original XML files
    :file_name:          String containing the name for the XML files.
    :version:            String containing the CGMES version
+   :activeProfileList:  A list containing all profiles which are active for the export

 Output:
     One XML file for each package in the CGMES version.
 The package name is added to the file name like [file_name]_[package].xml

-`Example for CIM Generate <https://git.rwth-aachen.de/acs/core/cim/cimgen/blob/cimexport/examples/quickstart/exportCIGREMV.py>`_
+`Example for CIM Generate <https://git.rwth-aachen.de/acs/public/cim/cimpy/blob/master/examples/quickstart/exportCIGREMV.py>`_